 While this calls for an overhaul of governance arrangements, global governance has not gained strength accordingly.
 Demand for global governance, however, has not diminished: citizens are increasingly concerned about global public goods.
 New governance formats are emerging, seldom underpinned by a clear legal order or supported by a powerful, unitary institution.
 A priority for research and public policy is to understand how these arrangements work and to analyse whether or under what conditions they can form the basis of a potential global governance model.

-The project’s main activities involve organizing a series of sector- and topic-specific seminars and the synthesis of their output.
-Each is intended to serve as a platform for interaction between high-level academics, policymakers and practitioners from business and civil society, presenting and confronting their conception of governance in their field.
-These seminars are co-coordinated with the School of Transnational Governance at the EUI, also involving other relevant EUI departments, institutes or bodies, as well as think tanks, research centres and schools of governance worldwide.
+The project’s main activities were involving the organization of a series of sector- and topic-specific seminars and the synthesis of their output.
+Each event was designed to foster interaction between high-level academics, policymakers and practitioners from business and civil society.
+In addition to the main actors, these seminars involved numerous external partners such as relevant EUI departments, institutes or bodies, as well as think tanks, research centres and schools of governance worldwide.

 - The Tommaso Padoa-Schioppa Chair in European Economic and Monetary Integration at the Robert Schuman Centre for Advanced Studies, held by Jean Pisani-Ferry.
 The Chair was established in 2014 in the name of Tommaso Padoa-Schioppa, who served as Italian Minister of Finance, member of the Executive Board of the European Central Bank, President of the Basel Committee on Banking Supervision, and is widely recognized as one of the founding fathers of the European single currency.